Kelta-King/Project-AI-AR/README.md

 # Project-AI-AR
 This repository is about the Augmented reality in web with AI.
 It is an AR-chatbot which is created in JavaScript.
-Preview of my friend...
+Her is the preview of my friend...
 The bot :star_struck:
 <p align='center'>
 <img src='https://github.com/Kelta-King/Project-AI-AR/blob/main/Assets/Audio/welcomeGif.gif' height='300'>
 </p>